Davide95/Primen/README.md

 with distributed computing (using MPI.NET) and parallel computing (using System.Threading.Tasks).

-For example Primen can factorize a product of two prime numbers in order to obtain the private key from the public key.
+For example Primen can factorize a product of two prime numbers in order to obtain an RSA private key from a public key.

 How to Engage, Contribute and Provide Feedback
 ==================